 Like I mentioned earlier, it’s important to use different types of microfiber, for different purposes.

-To avoid cross-contamination, never use same microfiber towels on your car’s interior or wheels, and then on the paintwork.
+To avoid cross-contamination, never use same microfiber towels on your car’s interior or wheels, on the paintwork as well.

 Microfiber towels used on the interior are likely to have a lot of dust in the fibers, and ones used on the wheels are always much dirtier.
 If you use them on the paint afterwards, then you run a very high risk of scratching the paint.